What Documents Do I Need for a Job Interview

 Reference Format

-Have a clean reference sheet that includes name, title, relationship, company, and contact details, plus one line describing the context in which they worked with you.
+Have a clean reference sheet with: name, title, relationship, company, contact details, and one line describing the context in which they worked with you.
 Keep references informed about the applications you’re making so they’re prepared to respond promptly.

 Letters of Recommendation

-When possible, secure one or two letters of recommendation to bring, especially for senior roles or in industries where written endorsements carry weight.
-A concise letter on company or academic letterhead that highlights concrete achievements enhances credibility.
+When possible, secure one or two letters of recommendation to bring — especially for senior roles or industries where written endorsements carry weight.
+A concise letter on company or academic letter-head that highlights concrete achievements enhances credibility.

 Documents for Security-Sensitive or Regulated Roles